Certifying Quantum States with Uniform Measurements: Uniform measurements

 weighted by a factor $\cos^{\alpha}\theta\sin^{|I|-\alpha}\theta$.
 Then by repeating with $|I|+1$ different $\theta$'s, one can obtain all the expectation values $E(\alpha;I)$.
 Taking $I=\{1,2,3\}$ as an example, what can be measured is $E(0;I) = \langle X_1X_2X_3\rangle, E(1,I) = \langle X_1X_2Z_3+X_1Z_2X_3+Z_1X_2X_3\rangle, E(2;I) = \langle X_1Z_2Z_3+Z_1X_2Z_3+Z_1Z_2X_3\rangle$, and $E(3;I)=\langle Z_1Z_2Z_3\rangle$.

-Taking into account all three directions $x,y,z$, one can estimate the expectation values of all the symmetrized operators with uniform measurements.
-For any size-$k$ subset $I$ of $N$ qubits, the number of independent symmetric operators is $\binom{k+2}{2}$.
+Taking into account all three directions $x,y,z$, one can estimate the expectation values of all the symmetrized operators with uniform measurements. \begin{definition} [Symmetrized operators] An operator $O$ is called a symmetrized operator if on its support $S\subseteq[n]$, $O$ commutes with all the symmetric group elements $\pi\in\mathcal{S}_{|S|}$. \end{definition} For any size-$k$ subset $I$ of $N$ qubits, the number of independent symmetric operators is $\binom{k+2}{2}$.
 So the total number of independent operators one can evaluate is

 Note that $\mathcal{N}(N)<4^N-1$ except for $N=1$.
 So we do not expect enough information for a full tomography of a generic density matrix.
 However, we will see that much can be learned from only uniform measurements.